kalebheitzman/moodle-local_xlate/DEVELOPER.md

 Capabilities and course-level management
 ---------------------------------------

-Two capabilities control access to the management UI and capture-related APIs:
+Four capabilities coordinate UI, API, and bundle access:

-- `local/xlate:manage` (system-level): grants full management rights across the site.
+- `local/xlate:manage` (system-level): grants full management rights across the site, including admin UI, glossary edits, bundle rebuilds, and capture writes.
 - `local/xlate:managecourse` (course-level): grants management rights for a specific course when assigned via role overrides.
 When a course-level manager visits a course they are granted the "Manage Translations" link in the More menu which opens `/local/xlate/manage.php?courseid=<id>`.
+- `local/xlate:viewbundle` (course context): required for `bundle.php` whenever a course context (or module-derived course) is resolved.
+Default editing teachers/teachers/students/guests inherit it but you can revoke it per role to suppress translation delivery.
+- `local/xlate:viewsystem` (system context): fallback for contexts outside a course (site front page, system pages).
+Typically only site managers/front-page roles retain it.

 Code notes:
-- The navigation hook is implemented in `lib.php` and checks for either capability before showing the link.
+- The navigation hook is implemented in `lib.php` and checks for either management capability before showing the link.
-- `manage.php` now respects `courseid` and allows access when the viewer has `local/xlate:managecourse` in that course context (site managers with `local/xlate:manage` still have full access).
+- `manage.php` respects `courseid` and allows access when the viewer has `local/xlate:managecourse` in that course context (site managers with `local/xlate:manage` still have full access).
+- Bundle access always funnels through `require_capability('local/xlate:viewbundle'|'local/xlate:viewsystem')`, so capability overrides directly affect whether translation JSON can be requested.

 ## Scheduled Autotranslation Task